jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 |--------------------------|-----|----|----|----|----|---|---|---|---|---|----|----|------
 | Lesser Lord              | 105 | 6" | 4" |  6 |  8 | 5 | 5 | 4 | 3 | 4 | 11 | 3+ | 32mm

-This unit contains one Lesser Lord, who is equipped with a Staff of Light.
+This unit contains one Lesser Lord equipped with a Staff of Light.

 **FACTION KEYWORDS:** NECRONS, \<DYNASTY\>